The NDIS is available across NSW.

 - Deliver information, training and support for mainstream and community supports in your area.

-Under the NDIS who should I contact in crisis situations?
+Who should I contact in crisis situations?

 Where can I get help in making decisions about my future?

-Assistance with decision making for people who need to access the NDIS is available primarily via the National Disability Insurance Agency.
+Assistance with decision making for people who need to access the NDIS is available via the National Disability Insurance Agency.

 There are a number of new and existing services that can help you understand your rights, make informed choices and plan for the future.